-This type of finish will require a different type of surface preparation for painted and unpainted timber which I will describe in further detail below.
+This type of finish will require a different type of surface preparation for painted and unpainted timber.
+I will describe in further detail below.

 If the shed, fence or garden building is constructed of new or pressure treated timber, you first need to remove the mill glaze (a hard shiny film produced from milling).
 The easiest way of removing mill glaze is to treat the timber with Owatrol Seasonite Protection for New Wood and then allowing the timber to naturally weather for 6 months.
 Whilst the timber weather Seasonite provides protection from the elements for the entire 6 months.